WPBeginner

 Domain names and how do they work?

-Here is a quick overview of the topics we will cover in this guide.
+Here is a quick overview of the topics we will cover in this guide:

-What is a Domain Name?
+What Is a Domain Name?

-The Internet is a giant network of computers connected to each other through a global network of cables.
+A more detailed explanation is that the Internet is a giant network of computers connected through a global network of cables.
 Each computer on this network can communicate with other computers.

 To identify them, each computer is assigned an IP address.
 It is a series of numbers that identify a particular computer on the internet.
 A typical IP address looks like this: